On this page:

 >

-This was one of those cases of a computer that I had to have in my collection.
-So I had to pay up a bit to add it to the collection.
+IMO: The Commodore PET resembles Retro Futurism at it's best!
+This was one of those computers that I simply had to have in my collection.
+To add it, I did have to pay a bit more than usual, but I have never regretted that decision.
 Every time I walk past it in the hallway I feel happy that I went ahead and bought it.
-The commodore PET is such an ascetically machine and a piece of computer history.
-Although the PET is not really a great machine for someone who wants to play a lot of games.

 |